JacoBailey/automation-gpt/ReadMe.md

 Title

-    ChatGPT Prompt Response Automation Tool
+    ChatGPT Automation Tool (for repeat workflows)

 Project Description

+    The purpose of this program is enable the user to optimize repetitive ChatGPT workflows.
+It works as follows:

+    1. Create templates for each prompt you wish to submt to ChatGPT (with areas to input specific additional details for each new prompt submission).
+    2. Select which prompt template to use from a list of your templates.
+    3. Submit your inputs for the selected template.
+    4. Watch as the tool automatically loads ChatGPT, submits the prompt, and copies the response to your clipboard.

-    The purpose of this program is enable the user to optimize repetitive (but slightly different) ChatGPT workflows.
-It works by having the user select from a list of user-submitted text-prompt templates, then has the user submit input for the template, and automatically submits the prompt to ChatGPT and returns its response.
-This is a much more effecient process for repetitive ChatGPT work as it negates the need to manually fill in a prompt, visit the site and login, and retrieve the response from ChatGPT.
-It significantly cuts down on the required work steps and reduces the time by approximately 80-90% (prior to using this program, this would take around 10 minutes to do my personal ChatGPT workflows, now it usually takes around 1-2 minutes).
+    This is a much more effecient process for repetitive ChatGPT work as it negates the need to manually fill in a prompt, visit the site and login, and retrieve the response from ChatGPT, by conveniently packaging this operation into a single quick to use script.
+It significantly cuts down on the typical required steps and reduces the time by approximately 80-90%.

 Technologies Used

     For the main logic of the program, I chose to use python.
-During my original creation of the program (outside of some basic CSS/HTML), it was the sole programming language which I knew and this was a personal project which I used to both optimize my work and solidify my knowledge of the language.
+During my original creation of the program, it was the sole programming language which I knew and this was a personal project which I used to both as a means to optimize my work and to solidify my knowledge of the language.

 Challenges faced

     - ChatGPT's site changing selectors and dom structure (this made finding specific elements with selectors/xpath rather difficult)
     - Undetected_ChromeDriver package being incompatible with current chrome versions (using a temp fix)
+    - ChatCPT adding additional security preventing automated clicks to the copy button

 Features

     Current Features
-    - Easy template structure for users to create and use their own prompts
     - User-selectable input prompts for simplified workflows
+    - Easy template syntax structure for users to create and use their own prompts
     - Quick automation speed

     Planned Features
-    - More straightforward and simplified download/setup/run process for users
-    - Login session support (should significantly increase program speed due to removing the need to login during each run)
+    - Login + chat selection support
-    - Conversation Mode Support (will enable users to provide more than one input to ChatGPT so entire ChatGPT conversation workflows can be automated, as opposed to singular inputs.)
+    - Conversation support (will enable users to provide additional prompt replies to ChatGPT after the initial, so conversation workflows can be automated, as opposed to solely singular inputs)

 Installation
+\*_This setup assumes you already have python installed on your machine - if you do not, please proceed with python install prior to performing the following setup_

     1. Download the files via GitHub: https://github.com/JacoBailey/automation-gpt
         - Click the green "code" button > "Download ZIP"